SwarmUS/esp32-boilerplate/README.md

 Then, in ``File->Settings->Build,Execution,Deployment->CMake``, add a profile, set the type to debug and copy the following arguments in CMake Options: ``-DCMAKE_TOOLCHAIN_FILE=cmake/esp-idf/toolchain-esp32.cmake -DTARGET=esp32``.
 This has been tested on Ubuntu 20.04 but the same logic should apply to any system.

+## Network configuration

+The network SSID, password and encryption type need to be provided within the file src/network/esp/DefaultNetworkConfig.cmake.
+In the future, there will be a cleaner entry point to set thos parameter, but for now use this.
+The authentication method should work with pretty much every residential networks, if it needs to be changed, refer to the [doc from esp](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/network/esp_wifi.html#_CPPv416wifi_auth_mode_t) for the available types.

 ## Running
 As can be seen in the scripts, the target can be run locally with a make run command and on the esp32 using the idf.py python script to flash and open a serial on the esp32.
 The esp32 target could be changed in the future to use openocd.